tanishajoshi/examcuration/README.md

 # sem_project

-'''To run this code, simply run the database wrapper with the command 'python3 qadriver.py'''
+'''To run this code, simply run the driver with the command 'python3 qadriver.py'''